craftercms/docs/source/faq.rst

 What do I need to run CrafterCMS
 --------------------------------

-Follow these instructions to run CrafterCMS and to download and install Crafter on your machine or server: :ref:`Quick Start Guide <newIa-getting-started>`
+Follow these instructions to run CrafterCMS and to download and install Crafter on your machine or server: :ref:`Quick Start Guide <getting-started>`

 -------------------------------------------------------------------------------
 Does CrafterCMS require Git?
 My company uses XYZ source code control system...